 First, when planning your garden, choose heat-resistant broccoli varieties.
 These are less likely to bolt when hot weather comes around in the summer.

-Finally, put a layer of mulch or compost over the soil near your broccoli plants.
-This will prevent the soil from heating up so quickly on a hot day.
-For more information, check out my article on compost and mulch.
+To provide insulation, add layer of mulch or compost over the soil near your broccoli plants.
+This will prevent the soil temperature from changing so quickly on a hot day or cold night.

 Other Problems With Broccoli Plants

 There are a few other problems that you may encounter with broccoli plants.
 Here are a few of them, along with an explanation for why each one occurs.

 Your mature broccoli plants may fall over if they bolt due and become very tall.
 This is especially likely after the plant flowers and goes to seed.